aryansid/memARy/readme.md

 1. Add exponential backoff to GPT call
 2. Token length for gpt4 vision
 3. Do not want to keep overwriting audio files.
 You may want to delete them at the end.

+Some other notes:
+1. Location invoked each time "analyze" button is clicked